 - yellowing of the eyes or skin

 Diarrhea is loose, watery, and frequent stool.
-Diarrhea is considered chronic when you have had loose or frequent stools for more than four weeks.
+Diarrhea is considered chronic when you have had loose or frequent stools for more than 2 weeks.

 Drink plenty of fluids to avoid becoming dehydrated.
 Drinking milk or other fluids such as water may be fine for mild diarrhea.
-For moderate and severe diarrhea, [AFFILIATE LINK:] electrolyte solutions available online and in drugstores are usually best.
+For moderate and severe diarrhea, electrolyte solutions — available online and in drugstores — are usually best.

 Diarrhea is a common side effect of amoxicillin.
 All antibiotics kill off the normal bacteria in our guts which disrupts the gut and can lead to diarrhea.

-Diarrhea is typically considered a common side effect, but if you’re becoming dehydrated or noticing streaks of blood in the diarrhea, get professional medical attention immediately.
+Diarrhea is typically considered a common side effect, but if you’re becoming dehydrated or noticing streaks of blood in diarrhea, seek immediate medical attention.

 Abdominal pain is pain that you feel anywhere between your chest and groin.
 This is often referred to as the stomach region or belly.